RedisLabs/redis-cluster-proxy/README.md

 `% make`

-If you need a 32 bit binary, use:
+If you need a 32-bit binary, use:

 `% make 32bit`